 If you’ve just found out that you have lymphoma, or someone close to you has it - you’ll probably have lots of questions and concerns and want to find the answers.

-There’s lots information out there, but it can be truly mind-boggling to know where to turn to and what to read up on.
+There’s plenty information out there, but it can be truly mind-boggling to know where to turn to and what to read up on.

-We’ve compiled some of the important “things you need to know” about lymphoma that may help answer some of your questions.
+So, our team of dedicated cancer nurses have compiled some of the important ’things you need to know’ about lymphoma, that may help answer some of your questions.